davidfeld/NextPlay/README.md

 # NextPlay
-Predicting the upcoming play in NFL games
+## Predicting the upcoming play in NFL games
+NextPlay is a web app that uses machine learning to predict what the next play will be in a football game.
+This is useful tool for:
+- Coaches
+- Sports Betting
+- Fans